-☐ Open the Device Security &gt; Management Access &gt; IP Access Restriction dialog. $\square$ To add a rule with default settings, click the $\overset{f extbf{+}}{f extbf{+}}$ button. □ Specify the following settings for the rule: - Address column = 0.0.0.0 - Netmask column = 0.0.0.0 - Interface column = 1/1 $\ \square$ To activate the rule, mark the checkbox in the Active column.
+□ Open the Device Security > Management Access > IP Access Restriction dialog.

+\Box To add a rule with default settings, click the $\overset{\blacksquare}{+}$ button.

+- □ Specify the following settings for the rule:

+- Address column = 0.0.0.0

+- Netmask column = 0.0.0.0

+- Interface column = 1/1

+- □ To activate the rule, mark the checkbox in the Active column.

 Note: Before you enable the access restriction, verify that the table contains at least one active rule that grants you access to the device management.
-Otherwise, access to device management is only possible using the Command Line Interface through the serial connection. $\square$ To enable the access restriction, select the ${\it On}$ radio button in the Operation frame. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
+Otherwise, access to device management is only possible using the Command Line Interface through the serial connection.

+- □ To enable the access restriction, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button.
-enable To change to the Privileged EXEC mode. show network management access global To display if the access restriction is enabled or disabled. show network management access rules To display the entries that have been configured. network management access add 2 To add a rule with index 2. network management access modify 2 interface 1/1 To assign rule 2 to port 1/1. no network management access status 1 To deactivate the default rule which lets everyone access the device management through any physical port. network management access status 2 To activate the rule with index 2. network management access operation To enable the access restriction.